.jpg)

 Treatment Approach

 Effective treatment involves addressing the biological, psychological, and social factors contributing to substance use disorder.
-Several levels of treatment are available in the community and include medically managed intensive inpatient treatment, residential treatment, day treatment, intensive outpatient programs, and non-intensive individual and/or group therapy.
-My services would be considered non-intensive individual therapy.
-Goals for treatment may include addressing underlying mental illness, developing relapse prevention strategies, learning healthy coping skills to avoid substance use, addressing grief from secondary losses as a result of substance use, and improving relationships and social supports.
+Goals for treatment may include addressing underlying mental health concerns, developing relapse-prevention strategies, learning healthy coping skills to reduce the risk of substance use, processing grief related to secondary losses caused by substance use, and improving relationships and social supports.

 If you have any questions or want to learn more about my treatment approach, contact me for a free 30-minute phone consultation.